Slashdot

 many of us have typed 'ifconfig' for decades. its sad to see a perfectly good command go away. yes, I know I can re-add it back, but taking it away because its not 100% perfect was just stupid.

+it has a better back-end engine. the other burner apps seem to have gone way backwards since they first worked, some 5+ yrs ago.

-Time to update my Buzzword Bingo card (Score:3)
+Time to update my Buzzword Bingo card (Score:5, Insightful)

 Why can't you just say "survey"?